Skip to main content

 Study for your license first, but having a radio to listen on while you learn makes the material click faster.

-These radios cost less than a decent lunch.
+These radios cost less than a nice dinner out.
 They're not the fanciest, but they get you on the air and teach you the fundamentals.
-If you decide ham radio isn't for you, you've lost the price of a pizza.
+If ham radio isn't for you, you've lost the price of a couple of pizzas.

 Baofeng UV-21R